microweber/microweber/README.md

 * PostgreSQL

 On the installation screen you can only choose from database drivers your PHP configuration already supports.
-If you don't see your server of choice in the list youhave to enable the corresponding [PDO](http://php.net/manual/en/book.pdo.php) extension for your database server.
+If you don't see your server of choice in the list you have to enable the corresponding [PDO](http://php.net/manual/en/book.pdo.php) extension for your database server.
 PHP usually comes with PDO enabled by default.

 ## Contribute